How Medicare Works with Other Insurance: What You Need to Know

 Medi-Cal pays your share (like deductibles, coinsurance, and premiums in some cases)

-special Medicare Advantage plans (D-SNPs) with extra benefits like:
+Many dual-eligible clients qualify for special Medicare Advantage plans (D-SNPs) with extra benefits like:

 - Dental & vision